Transverse minimal foliations on unit tangent bundles and applications: Consequences of the existence of Reeb surfaces

 \begin{proof} Again we assume for concreteness that $L \in \wt{\cF_1}$.
 Let $E$ be the leaf in $\wt{\cF_2}$ so that $c_1 \cup c_2 \subset L \cap E$.
 We have that $\alpha(L) = \xi_B^-$ by assumption and that $\alpha(E)= \xi_B^+$ by Proposition \ref{prop-nonseplands}.

 Now, denote by $B_E$ the region in $E$ bounded between $c_1$ and $c_2$.
-We note first that if $B'$ is a non-Hausdorff bigon contained in $B_E$, we claim that $B'$ must have its non-separated rays land in $\xi_B^+$ (and in particular, this shows that $c_1$ and $c_2$ cannot be non-separated because they belong to $L$ and $\alpha(L) = \xi_B^-$ and Proposition \ref{prop-nonseplands} would imply that the non separated rays land there).
+Suppose that $B'$ is a non-Hausdorff bigon contained in $B_E$.
+We first claim that $B'$ must have its non-separated rays land in $\xi_B^+$ (and in particular, this shows that $c_1$ and $c_2$ cannot be non-separated in $E$ because they belong to $L$ and $\alpha(L) = \xi_B^-$ and Proposition \ref{prop-nonseplands} would imply that the non separated rays land there).
 To prove the claim, consider first some $E'$ very close to $E$ in such a way that it intersects $B$ in a curve which is very close to $c_1 \cup c_2$.
-If $C$ is a non-Hausdorff bigon in $B_E$ limiting in $\xi_B^-$ we can take a leaf $L'$ very close to the leaf intersecting $E$ in the boundary of $E$ and in such a way that the intersection of $L'$ with $E$ is a bubble leaf with points very close to $E'$.
+If $C$ is a non-Hausdorff bigon in $B_E$ limiting in $\xi_B^-$, first let $L''$ be the $\wcF_1$ leaf containing $\partial C$, and then can take a leaf $L'$ of $\wcF_1$ very close to $L''$ and in such a way that the intersection of $L'$ with $E$ is a bubble leaf with points very close to $E'$.
 It follows that the intersection of $L'$ and $E'$ in the region between $B$ and $B_E$ must be compact, which is a contradiction because it would give a circle leaf in $\cG_{L'}$ (and $\cG_{E'}$).
 This proves the claim.

 In fact the same argument shows that any bigon in $B_E$ cannot have a boundary leaf in $c_1$ or $c_2$.
 This implies that inside $B_E$ both $c_1, c_2$ have a neighborhood which does not intersect a bigon.
 Starting from $c_1$ consider leaves $e$ of $\cG_E$ inside $B_E$ and near $c_1$.
 There is a small interval of leaves where $\gamma$ acts as a contraction or expansion in this interval.
 Similarly for $c_2$.
 Hence there is a maximal interval $[c_1,e_1]$ where $\gamma$ fixes the endpoints and no other leaf of $\cG_E$ in between.
 Similarly there is a maximal interval $[c_2,e_2]$ with the same properties.
 The leaves $e_1, e_2$ are in the same leaf $L'$ of $\wcF_1$ and it is invariant under $\gamma$.
 By construction $\alpha(L') = \xi^+_B$.
-Finally any leaf $F$ of $\wcF_2$ between $L$ and $L'$ has a bigon $B_F$ which is asymptotic to $B$ in one direction and to a bigon $B_{L'}$ in the other direction.
-This provides the interval required by the lemma. \end{proof}
+Finally any leaf $L''$ of $\wcF_1$ between $L$ and $L'$ has a bigon $B_{L''}$ which is asymptotic to $B$ in one direction and to a bigon $B_{L'}$ in the other direction.